nescioquid/pokeemerald-expansion/docs/CONTRIBUTING.md

 Also **make sure that it's within the project's scope** by [reading this document](docs/team_procedures/scope.md) that defines ours.

+>[!TIP]
-> 💡 If you're still not sure whether something is in scope or not after doing your reading, you can start a discussion thread in the [#pr-discussions](https://discord.com/channels/419213663107416084/1102784418369785948) channel of our Discord server.
+> _If you're still not sure whether something is in scope or not after doing your reading, you can start a discussion thread in the [#pr-discussions](https://discord.com/channels/419213663107416084/1102784418369785948) channel of our Discord server._

 Then **you should search** through the [new features we're implementing](https://github.com/rh-hideout/pokeemerald-expansion/issues?q=state%3Aopen%20label%3Anew-feature) and the [features others have already requested](https://github.com/rh-hideout/pokeemerald-expansion/issues?q=state%3Aopen%20label%3Afeature-request), and see if others have already opened an issue requesting the same feature.
 If someone already has, add a comment with your ideas.